Initial Sonography Certification and Registration

 — successfully completed a Sonography educational program that is accredited by a mechanism acceptable to the ARRT.
 Beginning on January

-1, 2015, all candidates for primary pathway certification in SON must have earned
+1, 2015, all candidates for primary pathway certification and registration in Sonography must have earned

 ARRT recognizes only accreditation agencies that are recognized by CHEA and/or USDE.
 A list of accrediting agencies recognized by ARRT for the academic degree and professional education requirements is available here.